cowlicks/Townes_profile/README.md

 Townes_profile
 ==============

-A simple numerical solution to the Townes profile in python using Eulers method.
+A simple numerical solution to the Townes profile in python using Euler's method.